qiboteam/qibolab/doc/source/tutorials/lab.rst

     }

-These settings are loaded when creating the platform using :meth:`qibolab.serialize.load_instrument_settings`.
+These settings are loaded when creating the platform using :meth:`qibolab.parameters.load_instrument_settings`.
 Note that the key used in the runcard should be the same with the name used when instantiating the instrument, in this case ``"twpa_pump"``.